googleforgames/agones/README.md

 ## Installation

-Follow [these instructions](install/README.md) to create a cluster on Google Kubernetes Engine (GKE) or Minikube, and install Agones.
+Follow [these instructions](install/README.md) to create a cluster on Google Kubernetes Engine (GKE), Minikube or Azure Kubernetes Service (AKS), and install Agones.

 ## Usage